1864 Herman Carlson Levin – (September 25th, 1864 – March 26th, 1948)

 Shortly before the outbreak of World War II, Levin employed a crew of 45 in a manufacturing facility of 1,000 square meters.
 The War affected everyone.
 Roughly half of the Levin workforce was drafted.
 The manufacturing of instruments was not a priority during the first half of the 1940s.
 Levin contributed to the war effort where required and made do as best as possible during the wartime administration changes in Sweden.
 The war years also brought shortages of imported woods including ebony, rosewood and walnut.

 The 1950s saw changes in musical styles and instrument preferences.
-So many lives had been lost during the War that Levin needed to focus on the new generation (the European baby-boom) emerging in the early 1950s.
+So many lives had been lost during the War that Levin needed to focus on the new generation (the European baby boom) emerging in the early 1950s.
 They launched a line of inexpensive guitars intended for schools and young guitar players.
-The guitars were intended to meet a lower price-point.
-They were of lesser quality then the rest of the Levin line but were viewed as an investment in future musicians – who would eventually want better Levin instruments.
+The guitars were intended to meet a lower price point.
+They were of lesser quality than the rest of the Levin line but were viewed as an investment in future musicians – who would eventually want better Levin instruments.
 The company celebrated it’s 50th anniversary in 1950 with 130 employees.

 1952 – 1968 Jerome Hershman and Goya

 Jerome Hershman was an American guitar distributor who traveled to the German music industry trade show in 1952 to see if he could find any good product candidates for American distribution.
 He discovered a Levin guitar at the show and was understandably impressed.
 Hershman convinced Levin to work with him to market Levin guitars in America.
 The concept appealed to Levin, who saw it as a way to deal with the American market without diluting European company resources and manpower.